x729-robots/lesson5_find_number/README.md

 # lesson5_find_number
 This is game.
 You should find random number from the range.
+Writed...